The Team

 peter@wisdomhomeschooling.com

 Peter grew up in Spruce Grove, Alberta, where he was schooled through the institutional model of K-12.
 He went on to the University of Alberta where he completed a Bachelor of Secondary Education, majoring in Physics with a minor in Mathematics.
 Upon completion of his first degree, he was called to the Seminary, where he attended the Seminary of Christ the King in Mission, BC, which is conducted by the Benedictines of Westminster Abbey.
 Peter describes this as, “one of the most fulfilling and most valuable experiences of faith and community formation one could ever ask for.”
-Peter completed his Pre-Theology degree majoring in Philosophy and he says that he doesn’t know his minor as he had to take equal amounts of minor classes in Ecclesial Latin, Koine Greek, Catholic Religious History.
+Peter completed his Pre-Theology degree majoring in Philosophy and he says that he doesn’t know his minor as he had to take equal amounts of minor classes in Ecclesial Latin, Koine Greek, and Catholic Religious History.
 While in Mission, his passion for hockey seemed to be contagious as he also managed to help get a new outdoor asphalt hockey rink built for intramural street hockey, of which he found himself the Commissioner and ran the league.
 He is proud to have taught Fr.
 Matthew, the seminary vice-rector, how to enjoy playing roller hockey.

 Administrative Assistant